JYInMyHeart/xck/README.md

     2.This toy only supports a few features.U can use it do some simple computings.But don't use array.
     I haven't finished it.

-    3.If u find some bugs about it.It's very appreciate if u can fix that.Also u can give an issue.But maybe i won't go to fix it.
+    3.If u find some bugs about it.It's very appreciate if u can fix those.Also u can give an issue.But maybe i won't go to fix it.